-Between 2007 and 2009, the National Gallery of Canada Library and Archives proceeded with the acquisition of the copyright in the Dictionary of Canadian Artists, the scanning of the 8 printed volumes, the compilation of the new entries, and the loading of the entire contents into the Artists in Canada database.
+Between 2007 and 2009, the National Gallery of Canada Library and Archives proceeded with the acquisition of the copyright in the Dictionary of Canadian Artists and the compilation of the new entries.

 Artists in Canada.
 Bilingual union list that identifies the location of documentation files on over 42,700 Canadian artists.
 Compiled and maintained by the National Gallery of Canada Library and hosted by the Canadian Heritage Information Network (CHIN).
 See also: A Dictionary of Canadian Artists.

 Canadian Souvenir View Albums.
 Digital collection of selected Canadian souvenir view albums, drawn from the Library’s collection.
 With support from Canada’s Digital Collections, Industry Canada.

 Digital National Gallery of Canada Bulletin and Annual Bulletin.
 Digitisation of the National Gallery of Canada Bulletin and Annual Bulletin, published between 1963 and 1985, has been carried out by the Library.
 The Bulletin contains illustrated articles dealing with works of art in the NGC's collections, as well as articles on other topics in the field of fine arts.
 With support from Canada's Digital Collections, Industry Canada.